openharmony/docs/en/application-dev/ability/stage-ability.md

 - Request certain permissions from end users.
 - Notify the ability stage and ability of environment configuration changes.
 - Call common components.
 For details, see [Call Development](stage-call.md).
-- Connect to and disconnect from the Service ability.
+- Connect to and disconnect from the Service Extension ability.
 For details, see [Service Extension Ability Development](stage-serviceextension.md).
 - Continue the application on another device.
 For details, see [Ability Continuation Development](stage-ability-continuation.md).

 ### Launch Type